voschezang/coding-handbook/quotes.md

 - *More* testing creates more development work
 - *Less* testing means that there is no time for development work
 - Simple is harder then complex.
+- Tracking performance reduces performance.
 - The past does not exist (in the present).
-- Tracking performance reduces performance.
 - You can learn patience fast.
+- Go fast but don’t hurry
 - Stories about animals are about humans.
 - Obstacles are the way.
+- Information wants to be free.
+- The past does not exist.

 ## Software Engineering